vyancharuk/pokemon-alexa/README.md

   - `npm run serve`

-- use ASK ClI to test
+- use ASK CLI to test in dialog mode

   - `ask dialog --locale en-US`